nervosys/AutonomyGym/README.md

+# AutonomyGym

-# AutonomyGym: agents and environments for embodied artificial intelligence (AI) in AutonomySim
+Agents and environments for embodied artificial intelligence (AI) in AutonomySim